 People buy insurance to cover losses, but how much insurance companies pay depends on the contract and the amount of the loss.
 With some policies, the payout is easy to determine.
 Life insurance pays the face value of the policy when the insured dies.
 Liability insurance pays legal costs and any assessed liability damages up to the policy limit.
 Business income insurance pays for damages and losses in income because of the damage.
 However, determining the payout for property losses is more complicated; how much is paid is determined by the principle of indemnity.

-Probably the most basic and fundamental principle of property insurance—and why property insurance even exists—is that of indemnity.
+Probably the most basic and fundamental principle of property insurance — and why property insurance even exists — is that of indemnity.
 The basic purpose of insurance is to cover a loss that an insured has suffered.
-Indemnity is the payment of a loss by the insurer to the insured, but for no more than what the loss actually is.
-Indemnity compensates the insured for loss, but does not allow the insured to make a profit out of the loss.
-If the insured could profit from a loss, then the insured may actually cause the loss to make a profit, or be complacent in preventing a loss.
-Thus, to allow the insured to collect more than their losses would create a moral hazard, which would be against public policy, and would drive up premiums to unaffordable prices.
+Indemnity is the payment of a loss by the insurer to the insured, but for no more than the actual amount of the loss.
+Indemnity compensates the insured for loss, but does not allow the insured to profit from the loss.
+Otherwise, a moral hazard would result if the insured could profit from a loss, possibly motivating the insured to actually cause the loss for profit, or a morale hazard would be created, causing the insured to be complacent in preventing a loss.
+Insurance causing these hazards would violate public policy, and would drive up premiums to unaffordable prices.
+For the same reason, the insured cannot collect from multiple insurance policies, even from different companies, for the same loss.

 Actual Cash Value

 In property insurance, the amount of the indemnity is typically based on the actual cash value of the loss at the time of the loss.
 Over the years, the courts have used 3 methods of determining actual cash value: replacement cost less depreciation; fair market value; and the broad evidence rule.
-Generally, the applicable rule is the one that pays the least to the insured—not so insurance companies can save themselves money, but because to pay more would violate the principle of indemnification and create moral hazard.
+Generally, the applicable rule is the one paying the least to the insured — not so insurance companies can save themselves money, but because to pay more would violate the principle of indemnification and create moral hazard.

 Replacement Cost Minus Depreciation

-If a 3 year old car is totally demolished, the insurance company is only going to pay what the car was worth at the time of its loss.
-If it paid the full value of a new car, this would create a moral hazard by motivating some drivers to intentionally destroy the car in an attempt to profit from insurance.
-In many cases, the insurance company will determine the actual cash value by subtracting depreciation from the replacement value of the car.
+If a 3-year old car is totally demolished, the insurance company will only pay what the car was worth at the time of loss.
+If it paid the full value of a new car, this would create a moral hazard by motivating some drivers to intentionally destroy the car to profit from insurance.
+The insurance company will determine the actual cash value by subtracting depreciation from the replacement value of the car.
 Replacement cost is the current price of a new item.
 Depreciation is the decrease in the market value of an item because of wear and tear.
-Note that this is different from depreciation as used in accounting and for tax purposes, because it does not depend on the purchase price of the item.
+Note that this differs from depreciation as used in accounting and for tax purposes, because it does not depend on the purchase price of the item.
 Depreciation is calculated as the age of the item divided by its useful life.

 Useful Age of Property

-Thus, if a new car costs $20,000, and the depreciation of the 3 year old car is $5,000, then the insurance company is only going to pay $15,000 for the totally demolished car.
-To pay more would violate the principle of indemnification.
+Thus, if a new car costs $20,000, and the depreciation of the 3-year old car is $5,000, then the insurance company will only pay $15,000 for the totally demolished car.
+To pay more would violate the principle of indemnification

 Depreciation also applies to partial losses to realty, such as buildings and other structures on land.